pythonicmux/multiorderAlgorithm/README.md

 that the robot has no orders that it's working on when we recalculate with our waiting orders.

+### Flow of how the ground station and robot interact

+Ground station initializes.

+Gets the first order, calculates the moves, and sends it immediately to the robot.
+Robot starts going to the first pickup, edge by edge.
+As it goes, more orders can come in and join the waitingOrders_ list.

+The robot arrives and sends its status to the ground station, and the ground station sends the next waypoint/move for the robot to go to.

+...this repeats until the batch of moves is exhausted.

+Then, upon the last move getting removed, the ground station takes all waiting orders and plans those out into moves.
+It repeats.

+...this repeats until all orders are finished, and the robot does its last move and idles until more orders come in.

 ### Input topic (from user)

 `multiorder_alg::order` is a message type with fields for the